dandanDQ/dandanDQ/README.md

 ### Hi there 👋

-Front-end engineer who don’t want to be UI designer is not an excellent product manager.
+Front-end engineer who don’t want to be a UI designer is not an excellent product manager.

 <!--
 **dandanDQ/dandanDQ** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.